Looking to explore the United States’ great landscapes? Well, do it through its national park system. Here are the best national parks in the USA.

 Human habitation in the area began about 8,000 years ago with groups of Native Americans that included the semi-nomadic Basketmaker Anasazi (c.
 300 CE).

 As the Basketmakers settled in permanent communities, large groups of people arrived to share their knowledge and trade with them.

 By 1300, both the Virgin Anasazi culture (c.
 500) and Parowan Fremont group had left these settlements- replaced by new arrivals: the Parrusits and several other Southern Paiute subtribes.
 In 1858 Mormons settled at the newly platted Virgin City.

-The national park was originally established as Mukuntuweap National Monument in 1937, but changed the name to Zion in 1939 and the national park officially opened July 1, 1949.
+The park was originally established as Mukuntuweap National Monument in 1937 but changed its name to Zion in 1939 and the national park officially opened on July 1, 1949.
 The national park covers a total of 258,921 acres (104,000 ha).